byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 AerostructuralDynamics is designed to simulate and assess the stability of complex aerostructural systems.
 It does this by constructing a system of first order ordinary differential equations and associated jacobians for various aerostructural systems which may be used to find equilibrium points, perform stability analyses, and/or perform time domain simulations.

-This package is designed to be modular, so that models may be easily swapped out for alternative models.
+This package is designed to be modular, so that models may be easily swapped out for other models and/or customized.
 It is also designed to be extensible, so that new models may be incorporated with minimal effort.
 To achieve these aims, this package assumes that the governing equations for all models may be expressed as the implicit ordinary differential equation
 ```math
 0 = f(\dot{x},x,y,p,t)
 ```
 where ``f(\dot{x}, x, y, p, t)`` is a residual function, ``\dot{x}`` is a vector of state rates, ``x`` is a vector of state variables, ``y`` is a vector of time-varying parameters, ``p`` is a vector of time-independent parameters, and ``t`` is the current time.
 For the purposes of this package we will refer to the time-varying parameters ``y`` as "inputs" and the time-independent parameters ``p`` as "parameters".

-Since the governing equations for all models in this package follow the same general form, the process for performing analyses using any standalone and/or coupled model provided by this package is the same.
-First, the relevant standalone and/or coupled model must be initialized.
-Then, the model's initial state rates, states, inputs, parameters, and time must be defined.
+Since the governing equations for all models in this package follow the same general form, the process for performing analyses using any model provided by this package is the same.
+First, the relevant model must be initialized.
+Then, the model's initial state rates, states, inputs, parameters, and time are defined.
 Finally, the chosen analysis is performed.
 We demonstrate how to perform these steps in the following sections.

 ## Initializing Models